internashionalist/atlas-shell_v2/README.md

 ## $\color{Mulberry}{Credits\ }$

 Atlas School (Holberton) has created this project for students to utilize to create unique code.
-This one is done by Malik Vance and Ariel Lopez.

 ## $\color{Mulberry}{License\ }$